ProgramCrafter/salsa-iwj-otter/README.md

 other people to use.
 Otherwise you might be running a privately modified server without offering your users its source code.
 See LICENCE.

+If you Do Something to the output from cargo, you should `rm stamp/*`, since the `Makefile` won't notice, otherwise, that, the relevant cargo rune(s) need to be re-run.
+Deleting all the stamp files wastes only a handful of seconds (on my stupidly fast laptop).

 Navigating the otter source code